mukwuoma/CellClearing/README.md

 # ClearCellGame
-Maximize the number of cleared cells on a board.
+Program to clear cells on a board.

-Each cell cleared represents a point.
-If a cell is cleared, a row maybe cleared and the program will collapse those rows.
+A point is given for every cleared cell.
 The game is over when the last board row is not empty.